Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 to ensure that all potentially relevant entries are found.
 This quickly becomes prohibitively expensive for all parties, violating requirements 3 and 8.
 Currently roughly 7.5 million certificates are issued per day, with an average size of 3 kilobytes.
-This means that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
+This means that a Site Operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
-Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single site operator would cost the Transparency Log between $6 to $60.
-For any reasonable estimate of the number of site operators on the internet, this represents an exceptional burden on a Transparency Log.
+Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single Site Operator would cost the Transparency Log between $6 to $60.
+For any reasonable estimate of the number of Site Operators on the internet, this would be an exceptional financial burden.

 In the existing Certificate Transparency ecosystem, because of this exceptional cost, Site Operators have overwhelmingly elected not to do this work themselves